bpmn-io/bpmn.io/src/blog/2021/003-form-js-visual-form-editing-and-embedding.md

 In the following months, we will continue to improve form-js both feature and documentation-wise.

 Are you excited about form-js the way we are?
-Check out the documentation [on GitHub](https://github.com/bpmn-io/form-js) and don't forget to share your feedback [@bpmn_io](https://twitter.com/bpmn_io) or [on our forums](https://forum.bpmn.io/).
+Check out the documentation [on GitHub](https://github.com/bpmn-io/form-js) and don't forget to share your feedback on [Mastodon](https://fosstodon.org/@bpmn_io) or [on our forums](https://forum.bpmn.io/).
 Stay tuned for further updates!